volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

   namespace    = "staging"
   azure_region = ["East US"]

-  // One of the arguments from this list "azure_cred assisted" must be set
+  // One of the arguments from this list "assisted azure_cred" must be set

   azure_cred {
     name      = "test1"